Download Magisk APK - Latest Version for Android with Magisk Manager App

 Q4.
 When I run a process that requires Su, it stalls for a while.
 Then get "Permission denied" after about 20 seconds

 Q5.
-Do I need to install systemless SuperSU always in TWRP before installing Magisk v11 if I want to use the new MagiskSU instead?
+Do I need to install SuperSU always in TWRP before installing Magisk v11 if I want to use the new MagiskSU instead?

-• Install/Upgrade Magisk Manager from Play Store
+• Install/ Upgrade Magisk Manager from the Play Store

-• Install/Upgrade Magisk as prompted in the application
+• Install/ Upgrade Magisk as prompted in the application

 • Reboot and you're done.

 Q6.
-Magisk Magisksu lose part effectiveness after enabling MagiskHide
+Magisk loses part effectiveness after enabling Magisk Hide

 This may occur if your model is a Chinese variant.

 Q7.
-MagiskSU version of su fails, saying "Permission denied"
+Magisk version of su fails, saying, "Permission denied."

-Try updating the Magisk Manager.
+Try updating the Magisk APK.

-MagiskSu is an alternative root management application to SuperSU developed by Chainfire and this app is capable of altering system files with a system-less root methodology.
+MagiskSU is an alternative root management application to SuperSU developed by Chainfire and this app is capable of altering system files with a system-less root methodology.

-With SuperSU, you will be restricted from using banking apps on your rooted devices such as Google pay and from using services such as Netflix.
-With MagiskSu you can easily get access back to these root restricted applications.
+With SuperSU, you will be restricted from using banking apps on your rooted devices, such as Google Pay and from using services such as Netflix.
+With Magisk root you can easily get access back to these root-restricted applications.

 Copyrights © magisksu.com 2020.
 All Rights Reserved